keypom/keypom-js/packages/selector/README.md

 ## Setup Keypom Parameters

-`setupKeypom` is the core of the Keypom wallet selector and is the only function you need to worry about.
-There are a suite of customizable features that you can make use of to tailor the user experience to your app's needs.
+`setupKeypom` is the core of the Keypom wallet selector and is the only function you should know about.
+There are a ton of customizable features that you can make use of to tailor the user experience to your app's needs.
 At its core, the setup function takes the following parameters:

 - `networkId`: Either `testnet` or `mainnet`.
 - `signInContractId`: Which contract will be used to sign in users.